JoshGuarino/PokeGo/README.md

 You are able to disable the cache or change the expiration time of a cached resource.
 I would reccommend against disabling it as it will result in a large number of requests to the PokeAPI and may result in rate limiting.
 For more information on the cache, see the [CACHE.md](docs/CACHE.md) documentation.

+## Environment

+The environment package manages the API base URL and domain.
+By default, the environment is set to production.
+For more information on the environment, see the [ENVIRONMENT.md](docs/ENVIRONMENT.md) documentation.

+## Logger

+The logger package provides a simple and flexible logging mechanism for your application.
+It supports various log levels and allows you to track messages.
+It is a wrapper around the `https://github.com/charmbracelet/log` library.
+For more information on the logger, see the [LOGGER.md](docs/LOGGER.md) documentation.

 ## Contributing